 The reality is that we, as an industry, have been using the wrong language with clients and have allowed ourselves to become overly commoditised.
-We have focused on success measurements such as reach, frequency and viewability which are not outcome based and which do not necessarily drive engagement or client sales.
-Our job is to grow client’s business and we need to change the narrative, embracing our role as a vital part of the growth engine for Ireland and focus instead on Return on Investment thereby cementing our position as a valued business partner who delivers tangible results.Bill Kinlay, CEO, GroupM
+We have focussed on success measurements such as reach, frequency and viewability which are not outcome based and which do not necessarily drive engagement or client sales.
+Our job is to grow client’s business and we need to change the narrative, embracing our role as a vital part of the growth engine for Ireland Inc and focussing instead on Return on Investment thereby cementing our position as a valued business partner who delivers tangible business results.Bill Kinlay, CEO, GroupM

 There has been an overall shift towards Fixed Renumeration Fees this year although this is pre-dominantly due to the huge move towards Fixed fees within the Media agencies.

-A number of agencies package services to move away from ‘inputs’ and focus on the value of the ‘outputs’, but there are finite opportunities for agencies to thrive on the back of their good ideas.
-It’s disappointing that value-based compensation still has not gained greater traction across the industry and this has led to the industry’s average profit margin dropping below 10%.
+A number of agencies package some services to move away from ‘inputs’ and focus on the value of the ‘outputs’, but there are finite opportunities for agencies to thrive on the back of their good ideas.
+It’s disappointing that value-based compensation still has not gained greater traction across the industry as a whole and this has led to the industry’s average profit margin dropping below 10%.
 If we agree with Bernbach that creativity is the last legal unfair advantage a client can have, then we must drive commercial behaviours throughout our business if our work is ever to be valued correctly.Abi Moran, CEO, JWT Folk

 Pitching & auditing activity escalated hugely in 2017 and this trend continues into 2018, particularly across the media landscape with only marginally less activity in creative pitching.
 While the percentage of clients using procurement departments hasn’t increased significantly over the past 6 years (from 41% in 2013 to currently 45%), the industry is seeing continued downward pressure on rates & margins.